 - 1.1 For the Committee to consider the progress made in addressing the key issues of financial governance as set out in the Action Plan attached at Appendix 1. - 1.2 One of the standing items on the Audit and Corporate Governance Scrutiny Committee agenda is the Action Plan in respect of the Key Issues of Financial Governance.
 This Action Plan covers the most significant issues raised by External and Internal Audit, other inspections, or other matters which would significantly impact upon our Financial Governance arrangements.
-Given the importance of the issues that are raised to the sound governance of the Council it is appropriate that the Council should maintain an Action Plan to address the issues raised, and that progress against this Action Plan should be monitored as a standing item at all meetings of the Audit and Corporate Governance Scrutiny Committee. - 1.3 Elsewhere on this agenda is the Annual Audit Letter 2015/16 from KPMG the Council's External Auditors.
-This together with the External Audit report "Report to those Charged with Governance (ISA 260)" reported to the September meeting of this Committee constitute the most recent external assessment of the Council's arrangements.
+Given the importance of the issues that are raised to the sound governance of the Council it is appropriate that the Council should maintain an Action Plan to address the issues raised, and that progress against this Action Plan should be monitored as a standing item at all meetings of the Audit and Corporate Governance Scrutiny Committee. - 1.3 At previous meetings the Committee has considered the two key communications from the Council's external auditors KPMG.
+These are the Annual Audit Letter 2015/16 (24th November), together with the "Report to those Charged with Governance (ISA 260)" reported to the September meeting of this Committee.
+These two documents constitute the most recent external assessment of the Council's arrangements.
 The key messages of these reports concern firstly the Statement of Accounts where the external auditors were able to issue an unqualified audit opinion on the Statement of Accounts by the 30th September.
 Secondly, the auditors have concluded that the authority has made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
 While the overall conclusions clearly represent a satisfactory outcome the reports also set out a limited number of areas where improvement is required and helps clarify where we need to focus efforts to ensure that existing standards are maintained.